Gene cassette

 In biology, a gene cassette is a type of mobile genetic element that contains a gene and a recombination site.
-Each cassette usually contains a single gene and tends to be very small; on the order of 500–1000 base pairs.
+Each cassette usually contains a single gene and tends to be very small, containing approximately 500–1,000 base pairs.
 They may exist incorporated into an integron or freely as circular DNA.
 Gene cassettes can move around within an organism's genome or be transferred to another organism in the environment via horizontal gene transfer.
 These cassettes often carry antibiotic resistance genes.
 An example would be the kanMX cassette which confers kanamycin (an antibiotic) resistance upon bacteria.

 Integrons

 Integrons are genetic structures in bacteria which express and are capable of acquiring and exchanging gene cassettes.
 The integron consists of a promoter, an attachment site, and an integrase gene that encodes a site-specific recombinase There are three classes of integrons described.
 The mobile units that insert into integrons are gene cassettes.
 For cassettes that carry a single gene without a promoter, the entire series of cassettes is transcribed from an adjacent promoter within the integron.
 The gene cassettes are speculated to be inserted and excised via a circular intermediate.
 This would involve recombination between short sequences found at their termini and known as 59 base elements (59-be)—which may not be 59 bases long.
 The 59-be are a diverse family of sequences that function as recognition sites for the site-specific integrase (enzyme responsible for integrating the gene cassette into an integron) that occur downstream from the gene coding sequence.